CircuitSetup/Remote/README.md

 >
 >This procedure causes static IP data to be deleted; the device will return to DHCP after a reboot.

-If the WiFi network the Remote is supposed to connect to wasn't reachable when the Remote was powered up, it will run in AP mode.
-You can trigger a re-connection attempt by fake-powering it down and up.
-This technique is also used for WiFi power-saving in AP-mode, see [here](#wifi-power-saving-features).
+If the Remote fails to connect, it falls back to AP-mode.
+You can trigger another connection attempt by fake-powering it down and up.

 #### &#9654; Places without a WiFi network